 Sandi Schoob - Bookkeeper

 Sandi has a Bachelor's Degree in Accounting from Metropolitan State College and a Master's Degree in Financial Planning from Kansas State University.
 Sandi has over 18 years of progressive accounting experience managing Accounts Payable, Accounts Receivable, Reconciliations, Grant Accounting, Financial Reporting, Payroll, Fixed Assets and banking relations.
 She has worked in private, public and non-profit arenas.
 Sandi joined Metro Denver Partners in July 2007.

 Jesus Ramierez - Aurora Outreach Worker

-Jesus holds a Bachelor of Arts in Human Services with an emphasis in High-Risk Youth from Metropolitan State University of Denver May 2014.
+Jesus holds a Bachelor of Arts in Human Services with an emphasis in High-Risk Youth from Metropolitan State University of Denver in May 2014.
 He has worked as a Diversion Officer for the Safe City Office of Denver, as an Enhanced Clinical Services Case Manager for Clinica Family Health Services, and a 21st Century Career Learning Center Coordinator for The New America School prior top joining G.R.A.S.P.
 (Gang Rescue And Support Program) February 2015.
 Jesus works mentoring high-risk youth involved in gangs in Aurora to develop pro-social activities for youth to help with gang disengagement as well as community engagement for support and education.